Items tagged “pelvis”

 The uterine tube, also known as the Fallopian tube or less commonly the oviduct, is a paired hollow tube that bridges between each ovary and the uterus and functions to convey the mature ovum from the former to the latter.
 If conception occurs, it normally does so within the tube.
 It can be affe...

-Osteitis pubis (OP) is characterised by non-infectious inflammation of the pubic symphysis.
+Osteitis pubis (OP) is characterized by non-infectious inflammation of the pubic symphysis.
 Clinical presentation The presentation is typical with varying degrees of pelvic and/or perineal pain, reproduced on hip adduction.
-Pathology Although the aetiology is sometimes unknown, the most co...
+Pathology Although the etiology is sometimes unknown, the most com...

 Shenton line is an imaginary curved line drawn along the inferior border of the superior pubic ramus (superior border of the obturator foramen) and along the inferomedial border of the neck of femur.
 This line should be continuous and smooth.
 Interruption of the Shenton line can indicate (in ...

 The ovaries are paired female gonads of the reproductive and endocrine systems.
 They lie within the ovarian fossa on the posterior wall of the true pelvis.
 Gross anatomy The ovaries are ovoid in shape and measure approximately 1.5-3.0 cm x 1.5-3.0 cm x 1.0-2.0 cm (length x width x thickness) ...

 The uterus is a hollow, thick-walled, muscular organ of the female reproductive tract that lies in the lesser pelvis.
 Gross anatomy The uterus has an inverted pear shape.
 In the adult, it measures about 7.5 cm in length, 5 cm wide at its upper part, and nearly 2.5 cm in thickness.
 It weighs ...

 The vagina is a midline fibromuscular tubular organ positioned in the female perineum extending superiorly from the vulva, to the cervix and uterus in the pelvis.
 Gross anatomy The vagina is 8-10 cm in length, extending posterosuperior from the vestibule through the urogenital diaphragm to th...

 The piriformis muscle is a muscle of the posterior pelvic wall and gluteal region of the lower limb.
 It is an important anatomical landmark.
 Summary origin: sacrum course: exits the pelvis through the greater sciatic foramen insertion: greater trochanter of the femur action: abduction and ...